Many98/GLM_R2Py/README.md

 # 01ZLMA

-Rewriting the course from R to Python
+Rewriting the 'Generalized Linear Models' course from R to Python

-Rewritten lectures are 3, 4, 7, 8, 9, 12